infretis/infretis/examples/gromacs/sugar_puckering/README.md

+# This is a work-in-progress exercise/tutorial for a molecular modeling class.

 # 		TOPOLOGY GENERATION
 # if you don't have conda or miniconda
 # you can install it on the computers in the computer room by using